PeJiR/Diplomes-Certifications/freeCodeCamp (🔥)/Responsive Web Design/0.5 Personal Portfolio Webpage/README.md

 --->
 ## Project description:

-In this project will create my own personal portfolio page.
+In this project I have created my own personal portfolio page.

 ##  See project online